+- Involvement in restorative dialogue

+- Participation in a shared resolution activity

+- · Completion of pupil reflection sheet

-- Points in achievement scheme merits/demerits are allocated and discussed and evaluated with a learner.
+- oints in achievement scheme merits/demerits are allocated and discussed and evaluated with a learner.

 - Writing an apology letter/picture

 - Loss of break/leisure to complete a community task or reflective activity. (any loss of break must involve purposeful learning)

 - Completion of pupil contract/agreement

-- Involvement in restorative dialogue

-- Participation in a shared resolution activity

-- Completion of pupil reflection sheet

-In an Inverciyde secondary school staff stopped using punishment exercises and detentions.
+In an Invercive secondary school staff stopped using punishment exercises and detentions.
 They are using the merit/referral systems to analyse behaviour patterns and involve learners in the decisions they are making.
 Staff must make time to let pupils know when they have received a merit or referral and why.
 The dialogue about this is the most important aspect.